OceanOptics/getOC/README.md

      - **`SST`**

 **`--box`** **bounding box**
    - Define the size of the bounding box around the point of interest in nautical miles.
-Downloads all images that intersect with this box.
+Downloads all images that intersect with this box (must be > 0).

 **`-q`** **quiet**
    - Quiet please ! getOC does not output any information relative to the download and querying of the points of interest.